 As described in Sections 4.1a and 4.2b, Vermilion has made a commitment in the form of specific targets related to the reduction of flaring (and venting) emissions associated with our Elkhorn (acquired in 2014) and Spartan (acquired in 2018) Canadian assets.
 The Elkhorn emission reduction targets (target year 2020) have been substantially exceeded.
-Emission reduction activities undertaken by Vermilion in relation to the Spartan assets (target year 2024) have resulted in greater than 50% progress towards the emission reduction targets in the first ~ 18 months of operatorship.
-Flaring and venting initiatives undertaken by Vermilion in relation to the Elkhorn and Spartan assets in 2019 resulted in emission reductions of 11,923 tCO2e and 99,970 tCO2e, respectively.
+Emission reduction activities undertaken by Vermilion in relation to the Spartan assets (target year 2024) have resulted in greater than 70% progress towards the emission reduction targets.
+Flaring and venting initiatives undertaken to date by Vermilion in relation to the Elkhorn and Spartan assets have resulted in emission reductions of approximately 174,642 tCO2e and 123,095 tCO2e, respectively.

 To achieve the emission targets set, Vermilion has provided significant focus on the reduction of flaring and vented solution gas at these sites through gas conservation.
-Beginning in 2015 and continuing through 2019 and into 2020, multiple initiatives including the construction of new infrastructure, tying gas production into gathering systems to reduce flaring, installing vapour recovery systems to limit fugitive methane emissions, and upgrading battery infrastructure have been undertaken.
+Beginning in 2015 and ongoing, multiple initiatives including the construction of new infrastructure, tying gas production into gathering systems to reduce flaring, installing vapour recovery systems to limit fugitive methane emissions, and upgrading battery infrastructure have been undertaken.
 All projects that contributed to these reductions met Vermilion's economic criteria prior to being implemented.